jbcodeforce/shift_left_utils/docs/command.md

 * `migrate`: Migrate a source SQL Table defined in a...
 * `update-makefile`: Update existing Makefile for a given table...
 * `find-table-users`: Find the Flink Statements, user of a given...
-* `validate-table-names`: Go over the pipeline folder to assess...
+* `validate-table-names`: Go over the pipeline folder to assess if...
 * `update-tables`: Update the tables with SQL code changes...
 * `unit-test`: Run all the unit tests or a specified test...